nival/Prime-World/README.md

 5. Other optimization settings can also be changed in the `performance section`.

 ## Acknowledgements
+To the **Prime World: Classic** community for their contribution to open-source development, documentation, and bug fixing.
+GitHub: Prime-World-Classic/Prime-World

 To the **Prime World: Nova** community for their contribution to documentation and error fixing.